opme/calculix_docker/README.md

 This project contains the following Calculix 2.17 builds:

-- GNU compilers with OpenBlas - compiles not tested
+- GNU compilers - compiles not tested

 - GNU compilers with OpenBlas and PasTiX gpu enabled - compiles not tested

-- Intel compilers with MKL - compiles with basic testing
+- Intel compilers - compiles with basic testing

 - Intel compilers with MKL and PasTiX gpu enabled - compiles